tgberkeley/EmoFAN-VR/README.md

 <img src="images/EmoFAN-VR_AffectNet.png" width="800" height="420">

-We then further tested our algorithm on the AFEW-VA dataset (citation), with virtual reality occlusions applied around the eye region.
+We then further tested our algorithm on the AFEW-VA dataset [[3]](#3), with virtual reality occlusions applied around the eye region.

 <img src="images/EmoFAN-VR_AFEW-VA.png" width="800" height="420">